 COOL it down / Warm it UP

-If you have been hurt in a car or auto accident, injured while playing sports or have nagging aches and pains that just won’t seem to go away, please contact a healthcare professional and have your symptoms properly evaluated.
-Once the cause of your symptoms is determined, you will now know if you should Use Ice, Use Heat or Use Both Ice and Heat to help in the treatment of your condition.
+If your neck has been hurt in a car or auto accident, injured while playing sports or have nagging aches and pains that just won’t seem to go away, please contact a healthcare professional and have your symptoms properly evaluated.
+Once the cause of your symptoms is determined, your healthcare provider can explain if you should Use Ice, Use Heat or Use Both Ice and Heat to help in the treatment of your condition.

 If you have more questions or would like to schedule an appointment.
 Please contact Gilmore Chiropractic in Pensacola, Florida.